 Wildfire smoke has several adverse effects on our health.
-Tiny smoke particles that are carried in the air, which eventually people breathe near the wildfire.
-Particulate matters and different types of Volatile Organic Compounds are the primary elements of the wildfire smoke.
-You should be prepared before the wildfire season comes to protect yourself and your family.
+Tiny smoke particles are carried into the air, which eventually you inhale near the wildfire.
+Particulate matters and different types of Volatile Organic Compounds (VOCs) are the primary elements of wildfire smoke.

 What is Wildfire Smoke?